-During Q3 2018, Copper Fox provided technical support to District on its 2018 exploration program.
+During Q4 2018, Copper Fox provided technical support to District Copper on its 2018 exploration program.
 On receipt of the Amended Mines Act permit; District Copper commenced a program directed at re-logging, sampling or re-sampling of historical drill core from the Camp, Pass, Bornite and East zone as well as reconnaissance scale mapping and prospecting of two large exploration targets defined in early 2018 (see news release dated February 12, 2018).
-Results of the program will be announced when received and interpretation of the data has been completed.
+As of the date of this MD&A, the results of the 2018 field program have not been announced by District.